genevate/style_guides/programming/basic.md

           end
         end

+## Null Objects

+- Prefer creating objects which implement the expected behavior but doesn't answer `null`.
+It should behave as a pass through which does nothing or the expected type should be answered (be it a safe default value or empty).
+- Null objects should stand in the place of `null` in order to increase preditability and reduce unexpected side-effets.
+- Remember: Nothing is always something -- Identifying what the nothing is and giving it a name is better than letting nulls permeate throughout the code base.

 ## Primitive Obsession

 - Occurs when primitive data types (i.e. integer, string, array, etc.) are used to represent domain